Oleksandr Kozhemyachenko: Desna Chernihiv

-After a brief spell away, he returned to Desna Chernihiv in 2002,.
-He won the 2005–06 Ukrainian Second League with the club and won the league's golden boot with 21 goals. in 2004–05 with 20 goals By the time he left Desna in 2012, he was the club all-time leading scorer with 128 goals in all competitions.
+After a brief spell away, he returned to Desna Chernihiv in 2002.
+He won the 2005–06 Ukrainian Second League with the club and won the league's golden boot with 21 goals.
+By the time he left Desna in 2012, he was the club's all-time leading scorer with 128 goals in all competitions.

 Avangard Korukivka

 In 2012, he moved to Avangard Korukivka, where he won Chernihiv Oblast Football Championship and the Chernihiv Oblast Football Cup in 2013.